hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 entry](/docs/agent/config_entries.html#proxy-defaults-proxy-defaults) to act as defaults that are inherited by all services.

+Prior to 1.8.0 these settings were specific to Mesh Gateways.
+The deprecated names such as `envoy_mesh_gateway_bind_addresses` and `envoy_mesh_gateway_no_default_bind` will continue to be supported.

 - `connect_timeout_ms` - The number of milliseconds to allow when making upstream connections before timing out.
 Defaults to 5000 (5 seconds).
-If the upstream service has the configuration option [`connect_timeout_ms`](/docs/agent/config-entries/service-resolver.html#connecttimeout) set for the `service-resolver`, that timeout value will take precedence over this mesh gateway option.
+If the upstream service has the configuration option [`connect_timeout_ms`](/docs/agent/config-entries/service-resolver.html#connecttimeout) set for the `service-resolver`, that timeout value will take precedence over this gateway option.

-- `envoy_mesh_gateway_bind_tagged_addresses` - Indicates that the mesh gateway
+- `envoy_gateway_bind_tagged_addresses` - Indicates that the gateway
   services tagged addresses should be bound to listeners in addition to the default listener address.

-- `envoy_mesh_gateway_bind_addresses` - A map of additional addresses to be bound.
+- `envoy_gateway_bind_addresses` - A map of additional addresses to be bound.
   This map's keys are the name of the listeners to be created and the values are a map with two keys, address and port, that combined make the address to bind the listener to.
 These are bound in addition to the default address.

-- `envoy_mesh_gateway_no_default_bind` - Prevents binding to the default address
+- `envoy_gateway_no_default_bind` - Prevents binding to the default address
-  of the mesh gateway service.
-This should be used with one of the other options to configure the gateways bind addresses.
+  of the gateway service.
+This should be used with one of the other options to configure the gateway's bind addresses.

 ## Advanced Configuration